 Q: How did you meet Ray Lavallee?

 A: Ray Lavallee and I have known each other for many years.
-We first met in 1994 when I contacted him about writing an article on his way of life as an Elder and Wisdom Keeper, and the teachings he was doing to bridge the cultural gap between Indigenous and Non-Indigenous people.
-I had heard about him through a television show I was the scriptwriter for at the time.
-He lived on the Piapot First Nation, where he had a cultural camp for visitors from different countries.
+I first contacted him about writing an article on his way of life as an Elder and Wisdom Keeper, and the teachings he was doing to bridge the cultural gap between Indigenous and Non-Indigenous people.
+At his home on the Piapot First Nation, north of Regina in Saskatchewan, Canada, he held a cultural camp for visitors from different countries.
 He also travelled to many countries, like Germany, Switzerland, Australia, and Mexico, teaching and learning.
 He was a forerunner of his time, creating an awareness of Indigenous culture for anyone who wanted to learn.

 Ray and I kept in touch over the years, and I participated in many sweat lodges and ceremonies as his guest.
 He took me on the occasional gathering trip for medicines or invited me to participate in traditional events.